pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.23
 - Approach frequency automatically set to standby only if the current active frequency is different
-- Official embedded and not modified 1.12.13.0 MSFS files updated
+- Official embedded and not modified 1.12.13.0 MSFS files
 - Bugfix: auto reactivation of approach after a directTO was not always working after update 1.12.13.0
 ## V 1.0.22
 - Added real-time METAR data (see note below)